nicohlr/ipychart/docs/docs/developer_guide/publish.md

 ## Node

 Build the Javascript files and publish the node package to [npmjs.org](https://www.npmjs.com/).
-For more info see the [official doc](https://docs.npmjs.com/getting-started/publishing-npm-packages).
+For more info on how to proceed, see the [official doc](https://docs.npmjs.com/getting-started/publishing-npm-packages).

 ```bash
 # build Javascript extension